uncia-dev/ComplexHTML-XBlock/README.md

 1. Open your course as you would when adding units and click on the "Advanced" button at the bottom of the screen:
 ![Image](https://raw.githubusercontent.com/uw-ray/cdot_slides_for_edx/master/docs/cdot_slide02.jpg)

-2. In the menu, click on "CDOT Slide"
+2. In the menu, click on "CDOT Slide":
 ![Image](https://raw.githubusercontent.com/uw-ray/cdot_slides_for_edx/master/docs/cdot_slide03.jpg)

 3. The XBlock will now open the Studio Editor.
-Moving the cursor in the greyed out area will maximize the Studio Editor.
+Moving the cursor in the greyed out area will maximize the Studio Editor:
 ![Image](https://raw.githubusercontent.com/uw-ray/cdot_slides_for_edx/master/docs/cdot_slide04.jpg)

 4. First part is to add a title to the slide, and work on the HTML code, either by CKEditor (WYSIWYG and source) or CodeMirror (only source):